LuxenStudio/repo3/docs/quickstart/first_luxen.md

 In each of these examples, the -h applies to the previous subcommand (`ns-train`, `luxenacto`, and `luxenstudio-data`).

-In the first example, this shows us the help menu for the `ns-train` script.
+In the first example, we get the help menu for the `ns-train` script.

-In the second examples, we will get the help menu for the `luxenacto` model.
+In the second example, we get the help menu for the `luxenacto` model.

-In the third examples, we will get the help menu for the `luxenstudio-data` dataparser.
+In the third example, we get the help menu for the `luxenstudio-data` dataparser.

-With our scripts, your arguments will apply to the previous subcommand in your command, and thus where you put your arguments matters!
-Any optional arguments you discover while doing
+With our scripts, your arguments will apply to the preceding subcommand in your command, and thus where you put your arguments matters!
+Any optional arguments you discover from running
 ```bash
 ns-train luxenacto -h luxenstudio-data
 ```